-- Prerequisite units of competency An asterisk () against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
-Prerequisite unit(s) of competency must be assessed before assessment of any unit of competency with an asterisk. - Elective units are subject to change prior to the commencement of the program.
-This is to ensure alignment to current industry practices. - # Mandatory Workplace Health and Safety (WHS) training The unit CPCCWHS1001 Prepare to work safely in the construction industry is designed to meet WHSQ regulatory authority requirements for General Construction Induction Training (GCIT) and must be achieved before access to any building and construction work site.
+- ➤ \ Prerequisite units of competency An asterisk (\) against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
+Prerequisite unit(s) of competency must be assessed before assessment of any unit of competency with an asterisk. - ➤ Elective units are subject to change prior to the commencement of the program.
+This is to ensure alignment to current industry practices. - → # The unit CPCWHS1001 Prepare to work safely in the construction industry is designed to meet WHSQ regulatory authority requirements for General Construction Induction Training (GCIT) and must be achieved before access to any building and construction work site.
 Successful completion of this unit of competency as part of this Blue Dog Training VETiS program will result in the student being issued with a Workplace Health and Safety Queensland Construction Induction 'White Card'.

-More information about this qualification is available at: https://training.gov.au/Training/Details/CPC10120
+More information about this qualification is available at: https://training.gov.au/Training/Details/CPC20220